Pregnancy Mood Swings Are Normal — But That Doesn’t Mean They’re Easy

 Advertisement

-Along with mood swings, according to the Anxiety and Depression Association of America, 52% percent of women who have been pregnant reported increased anxiety or depression while pregnant.
+Along with mood swings, according to a recent study, 25% of women experience mental health problems while pregnant.
 Everyone can benefit from therapy during pregnancy, Lively says, but it’s a particularly good idea for those who have a history of depression or anxiety in their own life or in their family history; have a history of traumatic experiences, particularly sexual abuse or assault or childhood abuse or neglect; current relationship distress; or are feeling socially isolated.

 “Lastly, if you notice any troubling or unusually pessimistic thoughts (including feeling suicidal or not feeling like life is worth it) that go along with your mood and tend to persist for longer than a day or two, it could be a sign that you need more support from a psychotherapist who understands perinatal people and their unique mental health needs during the transition to parenthood,” Lively says.
 “The transition to parenthood is so profound that everyone could benefit from talking to a therapist about it.
 So it never hurts, no matter what your circumstances, to connect with a mental health professional that can help you understand and process all these changes.”